 After nearly 30 years of unprecedented growth, the People's Republic of China now faces a slowing economy.
 The real estate market, which many observers believed to be inflated, has begun to decline.
 Local governments, which had borrowed heavily to bolster growth, face high debt burdens and limited revenue sources.
 The Chinese economy is heavily dependent on its large export sector and its economic growth may be adversely affected by trade disputes with key trading partners and escalating tariffs imposed on goods and services it produces.
 A national economic slowdown in the export sector may also affect companies that are not heavily dependent on exports.
 Companies that rely on imported products may experience increased costs of production or reduced profitability, which may harm consumers, investors and the domestic economy as a whole.
 Trade disputes and retaliatory actions may include embargoes and other trade limitations, which may trigger a significant reduction in international trade and impact the global economy.
-Trade disputes may also lead to increased currency exchange rate volatility, which can adversely affect the prices of Fund securities valued in US dollars.
+Trade disputes may also lead to increased currency exchange rate volatility, which can adversely affect the prices of Fund securities valued in U.S. dollars.
 The potential threat of trade disputes may also negatively affect investor confidence in the markets generally and investment growth.

 Additionally, Chinese actions to lay claim to disputed islands have caused relations with China's regional trading partners to suffer, and could cause further disruption to regional and international trade.
-Internal social unrest or confrontations with other neighboring countries, including military conflicts in response to such events, may also disrupt economic development in China and result in a greater risk of currency fluctuations, currency convertibility, interest rate fluctuations and higher rates of inflation.
-Export growth continues to be a major driver of China's rapid economic growth.
-Reduction in spending on Chinese products and services, institution of tariffs or other trade barriers, or a downturn in any of the economies of China's key trading partners may have an adverse impact on its economy.
 In the long run, China's ability to develop and sustain a credible legal, regulatory, monetary, and socioeconomic system could influence the course of outside investment.